roch07/Wind-power-generation/README.md

-Heck yeah, let’s give it your voice — like *you* wrote it, casual but smart, showing off the work without sounding too robotic.
-Here's your personal-style `README.md`:

----

 # ⚡ Wind Power Generation Forecasting

 This project is all about predicting wind power generation using weather data.
 I wanted to build something that takes in real-time weather inputs like wind speed, humidity, temperature, and gives you a solid estimate of how much wind energy would be produced.